anywhichway/doxl/README.md

 {size: 4}
 ```

-# Why oxl
+# Why doxl

 Most other extraction and transformation libraries require specifying critical specification as strings that need to be parsed
 increasing the library size and the chance for typographical errors.
 In the extreme case they for the developer to learn an entirely
 new syntax and semantics.
-The `oxl` library is small and pure Javascript.
+The `doxl` library is small and pure Javascript.

 # Release History (reverse chronological order)